treecasiano/treecasiano.github.io/_posts/2015-04-29-code-fellows-week-one.md

 This class is quite fast-paced.
 I expect it to remain so as it increases in difficulty.
 This is good.
 I'm not experiencing my usual academic impatience in this class, so I think I'm in the right place.

-In other news, in a few days I'll know if my grant funding for PDX Code Guild is approved.
+In other news, in a few days I'll know if my grant funding for my summer bootcamp is approved.
 I'm in the final stages, and it looks like there won't be any problems.
 I was told my application is "impeccable."
-The grant should cover nearly 75% of the tuition, helping me to avoid training-related debt.
+The grant should cover nearly 75% of the tuition, helping me avoid training-related debt.
 I'll be thrilled and immensely grateful if this gets approved.
 I intend to be a poster child for WorkSource Oregon's workforce development efforts.
 Seriously, they may take my picture if I am wildly successful.
 I had to sign a release giving them permission to write about me.
 I will do everything I can to make sure the money they invested in me is well spent.

 And on that note, I'm going to wrap up this post and spend a little time on my elliptical before I head downtown for a meeting with a fellow Code Oregon student before the second class.
 If only coding burned calories!